EigenPro/EigenPro/README.md

 ## Benchmarking Details
 Benchmarks were conducted on the CIFAR5M dataset using extracted features from the pretrained 'mobilenet_2' network available in the timm library.
 The benchmarks processed the full 5 million samples of CIFAR5M for one epoch/iteration for all versions of EigenPro and FALKON.
+P in the following table stands for number of centers

 ![Performance Comparison Table](benchmark.png)